-We consider KBN's capitalisation commensurate with its low-risk assets, which drives our a2 Capital score.
-As of September 2020, the institution's tangible common equity/risk-weighted assets was 19.0% (see Exhibit 4).
-In April 2020, the Norwegian government executed an equity injection of NOK750 million into KBN to support its role in financing the RLG sector in light of the current market turmoil.
-In addition to the equity injection in the first half of 2020, the issuer has managed to strengthen its capital in the third quarter by increasing its earnings.
+We consider KBN's capitalisation commensurate with its low-risk assets, which drives our aa2 Capital score.
+As of June 2021, the institution's ratio of tangible common equity to risk-weighted assets was 18.6% (see Exhibit 4).
+In April 2020, the Norwegian government executed an equity injection of NOK750 million into KBN to support its role in financing the RLG sector in light of the market turmoil.
+In addition to the equity injection in April 2020, the bank has managed to continue to strengthen its capital through retained earnings.

-As of September 2020, KBN also reported an 18.3% Common Equity Tier 1 (CET1) capital ratio and a 23.6% total capital ratio.
-These metrics have improved compared with the previous quarter and remained well above a minimum CET1 requirement of 14.1% and a total capital requirement of 17.6% for that period, which include a pillar 2 add-on of 2.3% specific to KBN that is set by the Norwegian FSA.
-The requirements were 70 basis points lower than that as of year-end 2019 because of the partial release of the countercyclical buffer and an increase in KBN's pillar 2 requirement from 1.4% as of the end of the year.
+As of June 2021, KBN reported an 18.1% Common Equity Tier 1 (CET1) capital ratio and a 23.5% total capital ratio.
+These metrics remain well above a minimum current CET1 requirement of 15.2% and a total capital requirement of 18.7% for that period, which include a pillar 2 add-on of 2.2% specific to KBN that is set by the Norwegian FSA.
+The requirements are in line with year-end 2020 but 40 basis points higher than that as of year-end 2019, despite the partial release of the countercyclical buffer to 1.0% from 2.5%.
+KBN's pillar 2 requirement increased to 2.3% from 1.4% as of year-end 2019 and the introduction of an institution-specific systemic risk buffer of 1%.
+On 17 June, the ministry of finance announced that the countercyclical buffer will be increased to 1.5% on 30 June 2022 from the current level of 1%.
+Given KBN's high capital ratios, they will maintain strong capitalisation following the increase in countercyclical buffer requirements.